rashidwassan/today-i-learned/git-github/commands.md

 # GIT & GITHUB

-Centralized VCS required all the PCs to be connected via network.
+## Centralized VCS (like SVN) required all the PCs to be connected via network.
 This was an initial concept of version control.
 If the central repo crashed, the whole code would be lost.

-Git is a DVCS (distributed version control system).
+## Git is a DVCS (distributed version control system).
 Subversioning (SVn) was a CVCS (centralized version control system).
 DVCS became popular in 2005.
  Git makes it easier to keep track of your code changes using snapshots (saved states).